brandons209/dermatologist-CNN/README.md

 required libraries in requirements.txt!**

 ### Performance
 Right now, by fine tuning the weights of Google's InceptionV3 network with my own classifier fully connected layers, and training on 2500 images, I am able to get about 77 percent accuracy.
 With this, I also augmented my data by rotation images by varying degrees using Keras' ImageDataGenerator.
 With more fine tuning I was able to increase accuracy by 17 percent to get 77 percent from 60 percent!
 I will continue to hopefully hit 90 percent accuracy.
-This new model is included.
+This new model can be downloaded [here](https://drive.google.com/open?id=1fKDZlLQDFYyhVbSl2HX3Mv-pKPc_4FJH).

 I believe trying the Inception ResNet V2 model and fine tuning it might give better results, however with the model being much more complex than InceptionV3 I have not tried training it.
 A good idea I have that I will try is just fine tune the top few "blocks" of the network instead of the entire network.
 This could yield better results without huge computation times.